 The language of the thesis is to be English.
-Where the thesis is being written in conjunction with a company and the company expressly states that it needs it in German, then the student needs to apply in writing, together with a supporting letter from the company, to the Programme Director, Prof. Dr. Niamh O'Mahony, who will then discuss the matter with the Head of the Examinations Board, Prof. Dr. Sebastian Bunnenberg.
+Where the thesis is being written in conjunction with a company and the company expressly states that it needs it in German, then the student needs to apply in writing to the Head of the Examinations Board, Prof. Dr. Sebastian Bunnenberg (with NOM in cc).
 A copy of this letter also needs to be sent to the Programme Coordinator.
 A copy of Prof. Dr. Bunnenberg agreement to the request must be filed with the Programme Coordinator, Ms. Julie Dengler.